digitalocean/doctl/README.md

 snap install doctl
 ```

-#### Windows and GNU/Linux
+#### Windows

-Integrations with package managers for GNU/Linux and Windows are to come.
+Integrations with package managers for Windows are to come.

 ### Option 2 – Download a Release from GitHub